NCAR/zarr-data-maps/README.md

 # ICAR Zarr Data
 This repository is for creating and hosting Zarr output for the [ICAR Maps](https://github.com/scrasmussen/icar-maps) website.
-To use existing data, see [Host ICAR Zarr Data](#host-icar-zarr-data) to copy existing files and starting server.
+To use existing data, see [Host ICAR Zarr Data](#host-icar-zarr-data) to copy existing files and start a local server.
-To create Zarra dataset see [ICAR Zarr Data](#icar-zarr-data) to copy existing files and starting server.
+To create Zarra dataset see [ICAR Zarr Data](#icar-zarr-data) to copy existing files and start a local server.

 ## Host ICAR Zarr Data